7. FACULTY SENATE CONSTITUTION AND BY-LAWS

 Article IV (Rank Committee)

-The Rank Committee consists of four voting members: two professional-technical and two academic senior faculty.
+The Rank Committee consists of five voting members chosen from senior faculty: two professional-technical, two academic and one at-large.

 Article V (Meetings)